PE

 This year, we will really be embedding 4 core values: social, physical, psychological and social.

 Throughout the year we will work with other external sporting agencies and charities to help enrich our curriculum further.
-Organisations such as Tranmere Football Club, Activity for All, Bike ability are all part of what we offer the children.
+Organisations such as Tranmere Football Club, LFC Association team, Bike ability, Swimming instructors and many more to ensure we have a wide range of sporting opportunities for all our children.

 After school sports activities